Frequently Asked Questions

 Once you have successfully completed your DebtSafe program you will receive a Clearance Certificate.
 This is sent to you and the credit bureaus.
 The credit bureaus will then remove the Debt Review flag from your profile as well as all your default listings.
 Your payment history will however still reflect on your credit profile for the period of two years as per the conditions of the National Credit Act (NCA).

-The Debt Review program is structured according to your marriage contract.
+A: The Debt Review program is structured according to your marriage contract.

 Married in community of property (married COP)